Write us

 Huacachina is located in the Ica desert, 350 km south of Lima.
 It is a charming town built around a natural oasis.
 It is made up of a collection of resorts and restaurants around an emerald lake, surrounded by huge sand dunes.

-According to tradition, its waters had healing properties; for this reason, in 1940, Huacachina became a popular spa.
+According to tradition, its waters had healing properties; for this reason, in 1940, Huacachina in Peru became a popular spa.
 Today, although its population is around 100 people, it is a tourist destination of great interest for national and international tourists.
 In the town you will also find some small souvenir shops and local products, many hotels and hostels with various prices, as well as various places to eat.

-It is recommended to visit this wonderful place between February and March, when the weather is hotter, although it is a perfect destination for any time of the year.
+The data: It is recommended to visit this wonderful place between February and March, when the weather is hotter, although it is a perfect destination for any time of the year.

 The best things to do in the Huacachina Oasis